 Dr William Rudgard

-In 2024, William was awarded an Oxford Policy Engagement Fellowship to collaborate with UNICEF and Save the Children on research exploring children’s vulnerability and resilience to climate-related hazards.
+William is currently co-Principal Investigator on a Gates Foundation-funded project that uses economic and health impact modelling to assess the effects of girls’ empowerment interventions on child marriage, adolescent pregnancy, and education.
+He collaborates closely with UNICEF and Save the Children on research exploring children’s vulnerability and resilience to climate-related hazards.
 This ongoing partnership focuses on integrating social survey and satellite data to support evidence-based decision-making in this field.

 Passionate about teaching, William lectures on structural interventions, the social determinants of health, and validity and bias in quantitative research.